wong-justin/escarp.org-dripfeed/README.md

-# escarp-drip
+# escarp.org drip feed

-A slow-drip feed of escarp.org archives, for random acts of poetry.
+A slow-drip Atom feed of escarp.org archives, for random acts of poetry.

 <!-- serendipity; refeed -->